doppl3r/grix/readme.md

 # GRIX

-GRIX is a simple grid system that uses CSS Flex to dynamically arrange HTML elements.
+GRIX is a simple grid system that uses CSS Flexbox to dynamically arrange HTML elements.

 ## Setup